zyroslavender/fca-unofficial/DOCS.md

 	<tr>
 		<td rowspan="6">
 			<code>"event"</code><br />
 			An event occurred within a thread.
+Note that receiving this event type needs to be enabled with api.setOptions({ listenEvents: true })
 		</td>
 		<td><code>author</code></td>
 		<td>The person who performed the event.</td>